daveo90/fermat-1/README-DEV-TEAMS.md

 ### Disruptor Team:
 -----------------------------------

-We want to assemble a team that wants to combines its technical capacity with its creative talent, where you feel passion for development and for the work done and not just do it for pay, who is willing to work together and share nights without sleep.
+We want to assemble a team that wants to combine its technical capacity with its creative talent, where you feel passion for development and for the work done and not just do it for the pay, a team that is willing to work together and share nights without sleep.

 Currently we are a small team dedicated to the development of a communications layer based on a peer-to-peer network with all its complications, and the development of some network services.